cpoliver/CV/src/cv.md

 #### Piksel, York – Full-Stack Developer
 #####  *February 2016 – June 2016*

+_Web app rewrite and enhancement using Angular 1.5, LESS and node_

 * Refactoring a proof-of-concept app into a solid, extendable, white-label application
 * Adding unit test coverage using ng-mocks, Jasmine, Karma and Istanbul